Lufia & the Fortress of Doom (SNES) - online game | RetroGames.cz

 If you like Lufia & the Fortress of Doom you'll probably like also some of the similar games in the overview below.
 The games you see here are selected based on title similarity, game genre, and keywords.
 However, the list is generated automatically and can therefore be very 'subjective' especially for some specific games.
 To find a particular game, please use our search form.

-Lufia II: Rise of the Sinistrals Ultima I: The First Age of Darkness Breath of Fire Final Fantasy V Final Fantasy II
+Lufia II: Rise of the Sinistrals Ultima I: The First Age of Darkness Breath of Fire Final Fantasy V Ultima II: The Revenge of the Enchantress

-Lufia II Ultima I Breath of Fire Final Fantasy V Final Fantasy II
+Lufia II Ultima I Breath of Fire Final Fantasy V Ultima II

-Final Fantasy IV Final Fantasy VI Final Fantasy Final Fantasy III Illusion of Gaia
+Final Fantasy II Final Fantasy IV Final Fantasy VI Final Fantasy Final Fantasy III

-Final Fantasy IV Final Fantasy VI Final Fantasy Final Fantasy III Illusion of Gaia
+Final Fantasy II Final Fantasy IV Final Fantasy VI Final Fantasy Final Fantasy III

-EarthBound Beyond Oasis (The Story of Thor) Secret of Mana Golvellius: Valley of Doom Willow
+Illusion of Gaia EarthBound Beyond Oasis (The Story of Thor) Secret of Mana Golvellius: Valley of Doom

-EarthBound Beyond Oasis Secret of Mana Golvellius Willow
+Illusion of Gaia EarthBound Beyond Oasis Secret of Mana Golvellius

 Comments: